jeremyworsfold/Noise-Induced-cycles-TK2/README.md

-# Noise-induced cycles in the Togashi-Kaneko model with species-dependent degradation
+# Stochastically bistable growth and decay in the Togashi-Kaneko model

 Contains a package and scripts written in Julia used to generate the figures for the article located at: